-We are generally used to seeing different colored lights on our Xfinity router when we turn it on.
-Normally, the light on the Xfinity router should be solid white, but in some cases, we will notice the Xfinity router blinking blue.
+We are generally used to seeing different-colored lights on our Xfinity routers when we turn them on.
+Normally, the light on the Xfinity router should be solid white, which indicates that the router is online, and everything is working properly.

 So, let’s start!

-Well, according to Xfinity the blinking blue light on your router indicates that your router is in WPS (Wireless Protected Setup) mode.
+According to Xfinity and their manuals, the blinking blue light on your router indicates that your router is in WPS (Wireless Protected Setup) mode.

-Normally this light is off and when it’s blinking it means that you or someone else has pressed the WPS button and it is active now.
-To be more precise, your router is trying to connect to another Wi-Fi device.
-After they connect the blue blinking light should disappear and it should turn to solid white.
+Normally, this blue light is off.
+But when it’s blinking, it means that you or someone else has pressed the WPS button, and the router is in WPS mode.
+To be more precise, your router is trying to connect to another Wi-Fi device using WPS.
+The WPS mode is active for two minutes, and after the devices connect, the blue blinking light should disappear – it should turn to solid white.

-However, if it continues to blink for a longer period of time it means that the connection was unsuccessful and that there is something more serious we want to check.
-One of the reasons for this is a weak signal so please follow the next steps to fix the problem on your own.
+However, if it continues to blink for a longer period of time, it means that the connection was unsuccessful, and there is something more serious we want to check.
+One of the possible reasons for this is a weak signal, but it’s not the only one.
+Follow the next steps to troubleshoot and fix the problem on your own.

-The easiest and often most effective way to fix a problem with your router is to simply restart it.
-There are a few different ways to do it but in the end the result is the same.
-Just choose the one you are most comfortable with.
+The easiest and often most effective way to fix the problem with your router is to simply restart it.
+There are a few different ways to do it – just choose the one you are most comfortable with.

 Restarting the router through the Xfinity app is pretty simple.
 Launch the app on your smartphone or tablet.
 Scroll down and select Internet.
-Now select the device you want to restart and tap on the following:
+Now, select the device you want to restart, and do the following:

-Wait a little until the device boots up again and see whether the blue light is still blinking on your Xfinity router.
+Wait for a while until the device boots up again and see whether the blue light is still blinking on your Xfinity router.